markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 The design team at Run Buddy must really love this idea of tightening up sections to take up less vertical space, because we're about to give our trainers a treatment similar to the "What We Do" section we just finished up.
 Lucky for us, it doesn't seem to necessitate the same granular control that the previous section did, so we can get this up and running pretty quick.

-Our current section for the trainers has all three of them stacked on top of one another, but now we want to flip each trainer's `article` on its side to make it run slightly longer, but narrow enough to allow all three to sit on one horizontal row:
+Our current section for the trainers has all three of them stacked on top of one another, but now we want to turn each trainer's `<article>` element from a side-by-side landscape layout to a top-to-bottom portrait layout.
+This way we can fit all three of them on one horizontal row, as this image shows:

 ![New trainers section finished](assets/lesson-2/200-trainers.jpg)